 - Review VPP earnings quarterly.
 If the income is minimal, the energy may be more valuable used for self-consumption.

-Find the Right Battery for Perth's Climate
+Find the right battery for Perth's climate

 The best battery for your home depends on your usage patterns, roof orientation, and how much you want to offset across all four seasons.
 Our tools help you find the right match.